Why Does Russia Want to Invade Ukraine? What Role do the US, NATO, China, India, and the EU play?

 - EU leaders' statement, 10 March 2022

 The European Union is vulnerable to Russia due to its heavy reliance on Russian natural gas.
-Out of 68% of natural gas that the EU imports, 40% comes from Russia.
+Out of 68% of the EU's natural gas imports, 40% come from Russia.
 European countries are concerned about Russian natural gas dominance.

 Ukraine & NATO